-To study whether MOTR truly contains a usable detector, we first reproduce standard MOTR training on DanceTrack \cite{sun2022dancetrack} and evaluate the model after each epoch in two inference modes: (i) the original MOTR inference with track queries enabled and (ii) the same checkpoints evaluated without track queries.
-The resulting curves (Fig. \ref{fig:TrackQuery}) show a consistent and substantial gap: removing track queries at inference makes mAP higher and more stable across training.
-This observation is confirmed quantitatively in Tab. \ref{tab:hidden-det}, where MOTR improves from 60.0 mAP to 66.3 mAP, i.e. a gain of 6.3 points, although the model was trained as an end-to-end tracker.
-These findings indicate that MOTR learns a strong detection signal early on, but this signal is partially suppressed once temporal association is introduced in the decoder.
-This observation immediately raises three questions: (i) is this latent detection capability actually useful for tracking, (ii) can it be injected into the MOTR training process in a controlled way, and (iii) what is the most effective mechanism to inject it?
+To study whether MOTR truly contains a usable detector, we first reproduce standard MOTR training on DanceTrack \cite{sun2022dancetrack} and evaluate the model after each epoch under two inference modes: (i) the original MOTR inference with track queries enabled, and (ii) the same checkpoints evaluated with track queries disabled.
+The resulting curves (Fig. \ref{fig:TrackQuery}) reveal a consistent and substantial gap: removing track queries at inference yields higher and more stable mAP throughout training.
+These findings suggest that MOTR learns a strong detection signal early on, but that this signal is partially suppressed once temporal association is introduced in the decoder.
+This observation immediately raises three questions: (i) is this latent detection capability actually useful for tracking, (ii) can it be injected into the MOTR training process in a controlled manner, and (iii) what is the most effective mechanism for doing so?
 To answer these questions, we conduct an extensive set of experiments.